tne-lab/learning-python/README.md

 - Back to git bash and type "git clone https://github.com/CHANGETOYOURUSERNAME/learning-python".
 This creates a local copy for yourself.

-### Download data from google drive
+### Move data into working folder
-TNEL-UMN/Protocols and Tutorials/Python

-Copy folder OP7 into folder named data within learning-python folder.
+Create a folder called data in learning-python folder.
+Copy folder OP7 into here.

 ### Open Main in juypter (in cmd line type: "jupyter notebook".
 You should then see it open in your browser)
-Start a juypter notdebook and open up the main.ipynb file which is located in the folder that you cloned from github.
+Start a juypter notebook and open up the main.ipynb file which is located in the folder that you cloned from github.

-Complete it.

 ## Step 3
 ### Push your new changes to github so they will be backed up.